drfleming0227/Redfish-Tools/doc-generator/README-doc-generator-v3-changes.md

 > **Note:** These changes are not backward compatible so use [Redfish-Tools doc generator v2](https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0 "https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0") to run the tool against an existing set of configuration files.

 The doc generator v3 takes command-line input and key values from the base configuration file to configure the generated documentation.
-The base configuration file can include pointers to the content supplement configuration file and supplementary content, which are HTML or Markdown files.
+The base configuration file This file can include pointers to the content supplement configuration file and supplementary content, which are HTML or Markdown files.

 If you specify an option in more than one way, command&#8209;line arguments override the configuration file keys.